anxiety & depression

 1 in 5 New Yorkers experience a mental health issue in a given year, and hundreds of thousands of these New Yorkers are not connected to care, according to ThriveNYC.

 On the outside, you're steady while you groove in and out of each work day.
-Wearing a mask to reduce our risk of exposure to COVID-19 is one thing, but wearing the mask you live in to hide our emotions is harmful.
-Its personally & socially injurious, AND we avoid emotions because that's what many traditional ideals of masculinity have socialized us to do.
+Wearing a mask to reduce your risk of exposure to COVID-19 is one thing, but wearing the mask you live in to avoid and hide your emotions?

-It's the buzzing noise, the tension, the pressure, and the heavy cloud following you around each day that tells you "you're no good", "you're going to mess up", "you suck", "it's just going to get worse", "why bother".
-You just don't feel great, but you don't say anything to anyone.
+You know that you often feel emotionally overwhelmed, but you don't say anything to anyone.
 And, if someone asks what's up, then you say "I don't want to talk about it".

-Working with a mindful and inclusive therapist can give you the safe space, outlet & sounding board, and therapeutic support that you need to untangle all of these thoughts, emotions, and defense behaviors while we unburden the parts of you that need attentive and intentional time and space to be seen, heard, and understood.
+Working with a mindful and inclusive therapist can give you the safe space, outlet & sounding board, and therapeutic support that you need to untangle all of your thoughts, emotions, and defense behaviors while we unburden the parts of you that need time and space to be seen, heard, and understood without judgment.

 what to expect: